 Now for their Les Paul clone, the FFLP.

-As for tonewoods, it has a maple top veneer, rosewood fingerboard, and weighs in at around 8.5 lb.
+As for tonewoods, it has a maple top veneer, rosewood fingerboard, and weighs around 8.5 lb.

 How Do I Get Hold of a Firefly Guitar?